 Talk to your doctor about the risks of using liraglutide injection.

-Liraglutide injection is used with a diet and exercise program to control blood sugar levels in adults with type 2 diabetes (condition in which the body does not use insulin normally and therefore cannot control the amount of sugar in the blood) when other medications did not control levels well enough.
-Liraglutide injection is not used to treat type 1 diabetes (condition in which the body does not produce insulin and therefore cannot control the amount of sugar in the blood) or diabetic ketoacidosis (a serious condition that may develop if high blood sugar is not treated).
-Liraglutide injection is in a class of medications called glucagon-like peptide-1 (GLP-1) receptor agonists.
+Liraglutide injection (Victoza) is used with a diet and exercise program to control blood sugar levels in adults with type 2 diabetes (condition in which the body does not use insulin normally and therefore cannot control the amount of sugar in the blood) when other medications did not control levels well enough.
+Liraglutide injection (Victoza) is not used to treat type 1 diabetes (condition in which the body does not produce insulin and therefore cannot control the amount of sugar in the blood) or diabetic ketoacidosis (a serious condition that may develop if high blood sugar is not treated).
+Liraglutide injection (Saxenda) is used along with a reduced calorie diet and exercise plan to help people who are obese or who are overweight and have weight-related medical problems to lose weight and to keep from gaining back that weight.
+Liraglutide injection (Saxenda) is not used to treat type 2 diabetes.
+Liraglutide injection is in a class of medications called incretin mimetics.
 It works by helping the pancreas to release the right amount of insulin when blood sugar levels are high.
 Insulin helps move sugar from the blood into other body tissues where it is used for energy.
 Liraglutide injection also slows the emptying of the stomach and may decrease appetite and cause weight loss.

 Liraglutide injection comes as a solution (liquid) in a prefilled dosing pen to inject subcutaneously (under the skin) in your stomach, thigh, or upper arm.
 It is usually injected once a day with or without food.
 Use liraglutide injection at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use liraglutide injection exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.